TAE: A Semi-supervised Controllable Behavior-aware Trajectory Generator and Predictor: Experimental Results

 By explicitly modeling the behavior-level vehicle intention and aggressiveness in the latent space, our framework can provide more diverse and controllable trajectory generation as well as good prediction performance in a unified architecture.
 And we believe that the semi-supervised latent space modeling can be extended to more behaviors.

-During the experiments, we also notice several findings we can further explore.
+During experiments, we have a few observations that can be further explored.
 In latent space modeling, we find that there exist distribution imbalances in some attributes like intentions (more than 60\% scenarios are moving forward), and it reveals a promising direction of improving the trajectory modeling.
-Also, we demonstrate that our model can produce realistic trajectories with a smaller latent space compared to other works.
-However, there still exists an information loss when encoding features to the lower dimensional latent space and this is part of the reason why some works such as TPCN \cite{ye2021tpcn} are still superior to our work regarding the prediction displacement error.
-Besides, the different feature extractors will also influence performance, although this is not the focus of this work.
-For the future work, we plan to utilize our framework to further model more driving behaviors, test other context extractors, and add safety constraints to the current framework.
+We demonstrate that our model can produce realistic trajectories with a smaller latent space compared to other works.
+However, there still exists an information loss when encoding features to the lower dimensional latent space and this is part of the reason why works such as TPCN~\cite{ye2021tpcn} have better prediction displacement error than ours.
+In future work, we plan to utilize our framework to further model more driving behaviors, test other context extractors, and add safety constraints to the current framework.